arlo-lib/ARLO/README.rst

 * Input Loader: Load same environment, Load same dataset, Load bootstrapped dataset, Load bootstrapped dataset of different lenghts and combinations of the above.

-* Environment: Grid World, Car On Hill, CartPole, Inverted Pendulum, LQG, HalfCheetah, Ant, Hopper, Humanoid, Swimmer, Walker2d.
+* Environment: Grid World, Car On Hill, Cart Pole, Inverted Pendulum, LQG, HalfCheetah, Ant, Hopper, Humanoid, Swimmer, Walker2d.

 Other than the blocks there are also other implemented capabilities in the library: